vitek-karas/core-setup/Documentation/design-docs/native-hosting-initialize.md

 * Process the `.runtimeconfig.json`
 * Resolve framework references and find actual frameworks
 * Find the root framework (`Microsoft.NETCore.App`) and load the `hostpolicy` from it
-* The `hostpolicy` will then process all relevant `.deps.json` files and produce the TPA, native search paths and other artifacts.
+* The `hostpolicy` will then process all relevant `.deps.json` files and produce the list of assemblies, native search paths and other artifacts needed to initialize th

 The functions will NOT load the CoreCLR runtime.
 They just prepare everything to the point where it can be loaded.